-We would like to ask for your feedback on these proposed changes.
+We asked for your feedback on these proposed changes.

 Local knowledge is very important to us and public feedback helps to ensure the best outcome for those who live, work, shop and play in the area.

-The public feedback period closes on Friday 14 December 2018.
+Public feedback period closed Friday 14 December 2018.

 We will analyse all of the feedback and use it to help refine the proposal.
 Your local insights will help us make an informed decision to make your streets safer for everyone.